 The South West region of Western Australia is a unique part of the world.

 Currently more than 178,000 people are residents of the South West of Western Australia.
-By 2031 it is anticipated about 226,000 people will reside in the region – and it’s little wonder why.
+More and more people are choosing to love in the region – and it’s little wonder why.
 The region’s enviable lifestyle and diverse economy make the South West a popular destination.

 Situated in the picturesque south-west corner of Australia, the South West region is known for its extensive natural beauty.